 - Credit timing: Typically posts within 2–4 weeks of purchase

-- Expiration: Unused credits don't roll over—use it or lose it by December 31st
+- Expiration: Unused credits do not roll over — use it or lose it by December 31st

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Eligibility and Benefit level varies by Card.
 Terms, Conditions, and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.